Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Unlike relaxers, keratin hair straightening can be used on damaged hair.
 In fact, it is the ideal method of straightening colored hair for this reason.
 While thermal conditioning is also usually safe to use on previously dyed hair, keratin straightening can be performed even on severely damaged hair.

 It also has a more natural smoothing effect.
 Specific treatments designed for curly or wavy hair can help to reduce frizz significantly without removing too much of your natural curl.
-With either use, whether to straighten completely or just smooth curls, the treatment makes your hair easier to style and helps to equalize porosity by filling in gaps in the protein structure that would soak up too much dye when you color your hair.
+With either use, whether to straighten completely or just smooth curls, the treatment makes your hair easier to style.
+It also helps to equalize porosity by filling in gaps in the protein structure that would soak up too much dye when you color your hair.

 The treatment can be applied at home relatively easily, however, and this can save you up to a few hundred dollars if you're confident in your ability to apply it.
 If in doubt, find a reputable salon that uses a quality brand like Goldwell Kerasilk.